 Also, eating less of your own high-quality, splendid ice cream is actually not so bad either, if you compare with eating more of any typical commercial ice cream.
 Your own ice cream will usually have much less air (overrun), making one scope of your denser ice cream actually comparable to around 2-3 scoops of the normally much blown-up commercial ice cream.

 2. Exercise, move around more in your daily life … and burn more energy!

 As the eternal wisdom of weight loss dictates, either you reduce the intake of food or you increase your own movements to burn off the excesses!
 While it may seem bizarre to some to advocate exercising as a means to eat more ice cream, it makes perfect sense to any lover of ice cream.
 And remember – just by taking the stairs and walking around more than you normally do, you’ll soon start to reap the benefits!

-3. Alter the intake – modify ice cream content
+3. Alter the intake – modify ice cream content in healthier directions

 As a quick, pre-fabricated way of enjoying quasi-home made ice cream, try to put any fruit flavoured yoghurt (even low-fat might do) in your ice cream machine.
 The result may be a positive surprise for you, but should best be enjoyed fresh and right away, as it does not store too well.